carp-lang/Carp/docs/Memory.md

 At a high level, the functionality of the linear type system can be organized into three primary operations: *moving*, *borrowing*, and *copying*.
 These are casual, intuitive terms for what the system does with linear values as it manages them across your program.
-Well explore precise technical terminology for each of these operations later on.
+We'll explore precise technical terminology for each of these operations later on.

 ### Moving: Transferring Ownership